pfdubois/BridgeBidding/source/Opening.rst

 Generally, second seat and vulnerable are good times to be somewhat careful.

-In the :term:`ACBL` it is not legal to open one of a suit with a hand containing less than 8 HCP unless it fulfills the "Rule of 17".
+In the :term:`ACBL` it is not legal to open one of a suit with a hand containing fewer than 8 HCP unless it fulfills the "Rule of 17".
 In a limited game using the "Basic" chart this is the "Rule of 19".
-However, be very reluctant to open one of a suit with less than 10 HCP.
+However, be very reluctant to open one of a suit with fewer than 10 HCP.
 Your opponents are more likely to compete than usual, and your partner may end up doubling them because he thinks you have a better hand than you do.